Survivor of fatal Christmas Eve crash south of Taupō shares harrowing details - NZ Herald

 Daniel Woolley has a strong message for drivers to slow down, and to think about his family's experience before making any rash decisions.
 He has also set up a Facebook page where anyone can "talk about healing after a tragedy or trauma".

-He hasn't been able to see his wife Rachel since the crash, who is recovering in Waikato Hospital with broken legs and ribs.
+He hasn't been able to see his wife Rachel, who is recovering in Waikato Hospital with broken legs and ribs, since the crash.

 His daughter Teegan was also airlifted to hospital after the tragic collision in the Bay of Plenty, but managed to survive without serious injury.